List of prime ministers of France: French First Republic (1792–1804)

 Given the dissatisfaction with the National Convention a new Constitution was adopted in 1795 which created the a five member executive called the Directory (2 November 1795 – 10 November 1799).
 The members of the Directory were elected by the legislature who themselves in turn elected a ceremonial President whose term lasted only three months.
 Paul Barras, who served two stints as President (4 December 1797 – 25 February 1798 and 26 November 1798 – 26 May 1799), came to be the dominant member of the group.

 In 1799, the Directory was superseded when a coup d'état headed by Napoleon Bonaparte forced the sitting members to resign.
 A new constitution was written establishing the Consulate (10 November 1799 – 18 May 1804).
 While initially a coequal of the other Consuls, Napoleon quickly set himself up as "First Consul of France" and later "Consul for Life" under yet another constitution.

 French First Empire (1804–1815)

-On May 18, 1804 the French Senate bestowed the title of "Emperor of the French" on Napoleon and he coronated himself on December 2, 1804.
+On May 18, 1804 the French Senate bestowed the title of "Emperor of the French" on Napoleon and he crowned himself on December 2, 1804.
 As Emperor, Napoleon was both head of state and head of government under the new constitution.